Two Red Cross volunteers in red vests, holding collection boxes. They are next to an about two-metre tall collection box.

 In recent years, the local Red Cross branches have aided the victims of sudden accidents or crises more than three times a week with the help of the Disaster Relief Fund.

-Would you like to become a monthly donor
+Would you like to start as a regular donor

 Uncommitted funds of the Finnish Red Cross Disaster Relief Fund are channelled quickly to wherever the need for aid is the greatest.